staging-951d-madcitymultimedia/postman-docs/src/pages/docs/api-governance/configurable-rules/configurable-rules-overview.md

 ## Custom governance rule and function guidelines

-Postman supports Spectral for custom governance and security rules, and custom governance functions.
-You can learn how to [write custom governance and security rules using Spectral](/docs/api-governance/configurable-rules/spectral/#how-spectral-works) and configure [Spectral rule properties](/docs/api-governance/configurable-rules/spectral/#spectral-rule-properties).
-You can also learn how to [write custom governance functions using Spectral](/docs/api-governance/configurable-rules/spectral/#spectral-custom-functions), and use custom functions in your custom governance rules.
+Postman supports [Spectral](/docs/api-governance/configurable-rules/spectral/) for custom governance and security rules, and custom governance functions.
+For more information about using Spectral in Postman, see the following:

+* Learn how to [write custom governance and security rules using Spectral](/docs/api-governance/configurable-rules/spectral/#how-spectral-works) and configure [Spectral rule properties](/docs/api-governance/configurable-rules/spectral/#spectral-rule-properties).

+* Learn how to [write custom governance functions using Spectral](/docs/api-governance/configurable-rules/spectral/#spectral-custom-functions) and use them in your custom governance rules.